What Are School Vouchers and How Do They Work?

-The subject of high-profile lawsuits and heated political rhetoric, vouchers tend to split people into two camps—those who see them as a valuable tool for helping needy children escape failing public schools and those who charge that vouchers strip funds from public schools without offering real opportunity to poor children.
+The subject of high-profile lawsuits and heated political rhetoric, vouchers tend to split people into two camps—those who believe they are a valuable tool for helping disadvantaged children escape failing public schools and those who charge that they strip funds from public schools without offering real opportunity to poor children.

 Not surprisingly, much of the research around vouchers is highly charged and often contradictory.
 Some studies have tied student participation in voucher programs to improved academic achievement, but others have not found that to be true.

-Voucher supporters have recently shifted their efforts from praising the achievement of voucher students to focusing on school choice as being valuable in itself, according to a 2011 report by the Center on Education Policy, a Washington think tank.
-Researchers for the report concluded that vouchers have “no clear positive impact” on student achievement and mixed results overall.
-The researchers observed that voucher supporters are stressing what they see as other benefits of vouchers, such as expanded options for parents to select schools, higher parental satisfaction, and higher graduation rates.
+Meanwhile, a 2011 review of a decade’s worth of voucher research by the Center on Education Policy, a Washington think tank, found that vouchers have “no clear positive impact” on student achievement and mixed results overall.
+The researchers further observed that voucher supporters are stressing what they see as other benefits of vouchers, such as expanded options for parents to select schools, higher parental satisfaction, and higher graduation rates.

 Less than half of Americans support school vouchers for low-income students, according to an August 2016 poll by Education Next, a journal published by Stanford University’s Hoover Institution.
 Forty-three percent of the 4,181 survey participants—which constituted a nationally representative sample—said they support the idea of vouchers, down from 55 percent four years ago.

 Vouchers for low-income students were more popular among Democrats than Republicans, the poll found: 49 percent compared to 37 percent.
 Those numbers put rank-and-file party members out of step with their parties’ leaderships—Republican lawmakers tend to be the primary force pushing voucher and other private school choice policies, especially at the state level, against what is usually pretty stout opposition from Democrats.